 - Interns must have at least a 2.5 GPA on a 4.0 scale

-- Interns must have full Covid vaccination, including a COVID booster shot
+- Interns must have full Covid vaccination, a COVID booster shot is encouraged

 - Interns must have availability to participate full-time upon acceptance